-Despite of local challenging economic and market environment, UCB's Group possesses a solid financial standing and marked a strong performance in 2015, reconfirming its high value added and growth potential capacity.
+Despite of local and international challenging economic and market environment, UniCredit Bank SA has a solid financial standing and marked a strong performance in 2015, reconfirming its high value added and growth potential capacity.

-The future development objectives will continue to be focused on commercial banking operations in retail, corporate and put great emphasis on value added servicing, risk management, profitability, productivity and strengthening of market position through higher service quality, enrichment of the spectrum of products and services offered, as well as strict compliance with the acting laws and bylaws.
+The future development objectives will continue to be focused on commercial banking operations in retail, corporate and to put great emphasis on value added servicing, risk management, profitability, productivity and strengthening of market position through higher service quality, enrichment of the spectrum of products and services offered, as well as strict compliance with the acting laws and by-laws.

-Catalin Rasvan Radu Executive President
+Catalin Rasvan Radu

+Executive President